-The low-side switches are controlled by the bit LS1:2 in the Low-side Control register (LSCR).
-To protect the device against overvoltage when an inductive load (relay) is turned off.
-An active clamp re-enables the low-side FET if the voltage on the LS1 or LS2 pin exceeds a certain level.
+The low-side switches are controlled by the bit LS1:2 in the Low-side Control Register (LSCR).
+To protect the device against overvoltage when an inductive load (relay) is turned off, an active clamp re-enables the low-side FET if the voltage on the LS1 or LS2 pin exceeds a certain level.

 Each low-side driver offers additional (to the SPI control) direct control via the PWMIN pin.
-If both the bits LS1 and PWMLS1 are set in the Low-side Control register (LSCR), then the LS1 driver is turned on if the PWMIN pin is high and turned off if the PWMIN pin is low.
+If both the LS1 and PWMLS1 bits are set in the LSCR, then the LS1 driver is turned on if the PWMIN pin is high, and turned off if the PWMIN pin is low.
 The same applies to the LS2 and PWMLS2 bits for the LS2 driver.